gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 timing-small-cache/stats.txt:board.processor.cores0.core.numCycles         96494522
 ```

-Note that the number of cycles is the **same** for a large cache and a small cache that use Atomic CPU
+Note that for Atomic CPU, the number of cycles is the **same** for a large cache *and* a small cache

 This is because Atomic CPU ignores latencies for memory accesses